José Loyola

-José Eulalio Loyola Fernández (born 1941 in Cienfuegos, Cuba) is a Cuban composer, professor and flutist.
+José Eulalio Loyola Fernández (born 1941) is a Cuban composer, professor and flutist.

 Academic background

-José Loyola began to study flute with his father, Efrain Loyola, and continued at a later time, in 1963, at the National Art Schools with professors Juan Pablo Ondina and Emigdio Mayo.
+José Loyola was born in 1941 in Cienfuegos, Cuba.
+He began to study flute with his father, Efrain Loyola, and continued at a later time, in 1963, at the National Art Schools with professors Juan Pablo Ondina and Emigdio Mayo.
 In 1967, Loyola concluded his médium level music studies and received instruction from renowned North American professor Federico Smith.